 Wrightwood, CA 92397

 For ongoing classes, Mountain High offers the Blue Angel Youth Ski and Snowboard Program for kids of all skill levels, ages 7-16.
-This five-week camp, which meets every Saturday, provides luxury charter bus transportation from several Southern California locations to the mountain.
+This five-week camp, which meets every Saturday, provides charter bus transportation from several Southern California locations to the mountain.
 Full day classes are taught by professionally trained instructors.

 8401 Mt.
 Baldy Road